caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

 <br />

 ## Tracks importer
 Now we can focus on track importer module.
-It will be responsible for parsing gpx and creating new track's record.
-We will parse gpx file using [GpxEx](https://github.com/caspg/gpx_ex) package which we have to add to our dependencies.
+It will be responsible for parsing GPX and creating a new track record.
+We will parse GPX file using [GpxEx](https://github.com/caspg/gpx_ex) package which we have to add to our dependencies.

 ```elixir
 # mix.exs